Bergen Rocks 2008

 Peerapong is a retired professor of fine art from Chiang Mai University in Thailand.
 He has participated in many symposia around the globe and is well known for his figurative work.
 Often animated to some degree his works are enjoyed by all ages.
 It was an honor for our community that an artist of such stature would create a sculpture for our area.
 The sculptures created at Bergen Rocks should have a life span of 2000 years or more if properly cared for, they will remain long after the memory of the event and it’s participants.

 Vahe comes from a family tradition of artists/sculptors.
 His father participated in the first international symposium in the 1950s.
-The work of Vahe’s father and brother can be found in museums and the homes of kings through Europe, the Middle East and around the world.
+Vahe’s work and that of his father and brother can be found in museums and the homes of kings through Europe, the Middle East and around the world.
 He holds a Masters Degree in Fine art from the Fine Arts State Institute of Art and Theatre, Yerevan, Armenia

 Nguyen Tan Cuong